SoFi Invest vs. Wealthfront – Overview

 Both Wealthfront and SoFi Invest are dedicated to providing excellent customer support.

 SoFi Invest’s hours vary based on what sort of help you need.
 They have different email and telephone lines available for general, home loan, money, and investment support, and the hours for these departments vary.
-That being said, you can usually expect to get in touch with someone any day of the week, from 5am to 7pm EST.
+That being said, you can usually get in touch with someone any day of the week, from 5am to 7pm EST.

 SoFi Invest vs. Wealthfront – Cash Management